dbt-labs/docs.getdbt.com/website/docs/guides/duckdb-qs.md

 - Learn more with [dbt Learn courses](https://learn.getdbt.com)

-## Install DuckDB

-Further down is a step-by-step explanation of the steps to install DuckDB.

 ### Prerequisites

-When using DuckDB with dbt Core, you'll need to use the dbt command-line interface (CLI).
+- When using DuckDB with dbt Core, you'll need to use the dbt command-line interface (CLI).
 - It's important that you know some basics of the terminal.
 In particular, you should understand `cd`, `ls` , and `pwd` to navigate through the directory structure of your computer easily.
 - You have a [GitHub account](https://github.com/join).

+## Install DuckDB

+Further down is a step-by-step explanation of the steps to install DuckDB.

 On a Mac, copy & paste the following to your terminal (standalone or with an IDE like VS Code).